10th (Magdeburg) Hussars: 1814

 The newly formed regiment had its first test in the operation in front of Magdeburg.
 The regiment was organized into five squadrons of hussars and two of jägers.
 The two jäger squadrons found themselves in February 1814 along with other Prussian troops in front of the city, which was still held by the French.

-In the morning of April 2, the French pushed back the two squadrons and the other outposts.
+On the morning of 2 April the French pushed back the two squadrons and the other outposts.
 The villages on the highway from Magdeburg to Halle were all occupied by French troops.
 Now more Prussian troops, among them the five Aschersleben hussar squadrons, were alerted.
 They managed to expel the French from the villages and take some prisoners.
 In addition, the Aschersleben squadrons took a share in the further siege of Magdeburg.
 After the abdication of Napoleon on 6 April 1814, it was not until 27 April 1814 that the city of Magdeburg was surrendered by the French.
 The Elb National Hussar Regiment then marched into the city.
 The two jäger squadrons were then disbanded and the rest of the regiment again withdrew into garrison.

 In June 1814, the regiment was assigned to Westphalia, where it came under the command of General von Tauentzien.
 It was stationed in the area of Minden, Ravensberg and Lippstadt.
 Later it moved to the neighborhood of Höxter and Herford.
-From November on, the regiment was located in the Kingdom of Saxony.
+From November, the regiment was located in the Kingdom of Saxony.
 The 5th Squadron was transferred to Cuirassier Regiment No. 8 in April 1815.
 The transfer of the regiment to the standing army followed on 25 May 1815 and it then received the name 10th Hussars Regiment (1 Magdeburg).